Organization of Tissues Online Test 9th Science Lesson 18 Questions in English

 Correct

-Explanation The conducting elements of phloem are collectively called as Sieve elements.
+The conducting elements of phloem are collectively called as Sieve elements.
 Sieve tubes are elongated, tube-like slender cells placed end to end.
 The transverse walls at the ends are perforated and are known as sieve plates.
 The main function of sieve tubes is translocation of food, from leaves to the storage organs of the plants.
-Incorrect

-Explanation The conducting elements of phloem are collectively called as Sieve elements.
+The conducting elements of phloem are collectively called as Sieve elements.
 Sieve tubes are elongated, tube-like slender cells placed end to end.
 The transverse walls at the ends are perforated and are known as sieve plates.
 The main function of sieve tubes is translocation of food, from leaves to the storage organs of the plants.

 -

-Question 32 of 12132.
-Question32.
-Which of the following statement about Companion cells is correct? - These are elongated cells attached to the lateral wall of the sieve tubes.
+- These are elongated cells attached to the lateral wall of the sieve tubes.

 - A companion cell may be equal in length to the accompanying sieve tube element